 The main problem that bed bugs cause for people is their bites.
 These bites can be irritating and can potentially become infected.
 However, the bigger concern with bedbugs is the damage that they caused to businesses reputations.
 Hospitality and hotel businesses in particular need to be wary of bed bug infestations.

 If you suspect a bed bug infestation in your business, it is essential that you deal with the issue as soon as possible.
 A bed bug infestation left to its own devices will rapidly develop into something far more challenging to contain and manage.
 We offer range of treatments for bed bugs: chemical control and also heat treatment to control and eradicate bed bugs.

-How To Prevent Bed Bug Infestations
+How To Prevent Bed Bug Infestations In UK Home

 Washing clothing and bedding at the highest possible temperature will get rid of the majority of bed bugs and their eggs.
 Washing clothes at lower temperatures will only remove some of the bed bugs and will do little to dislodge their eggs.